-Have you been considering a move to the Cloud?
+Considering a Move to the Cloud?

-Industry news outlets, conferences, and social media have all discussed Cloud services in-depth; but in all that noise, it can be easy to become overwhelmed in all that noise.
-That’s why we created this primer of what you need to know to begin analyzing whether the Cloud is right for you.
+Industry news outlets, conferences, and social media have all discussed cloud services in-depth, but it can be easy to become overwhelmed in all that noise.
+That’s why we created this primer of what you need to know to begin analyzing whether the cloud is right for you.
 There seem to be three main benefits that are always mentioned when making the case for the cloud: cost, rapid deployment, and scalability.

-The Cost of the Cloud
+Cost of the Cloud

 I’ve seen statistics that claim the cloud could save customers upwards of 50%-60% in total cost of ownership over a 10-year period.
-But total cost of ownership isn’t the only difference Cloud can make on your budget.
+But total cost of ownership isn’t the only difference the cloud can make on your budget.
 Cloud-based ERP software options are usually based on a paid subscription model, and as such will need to be factored into your monthly operational budget.
 With the cloud, there are no initial upfront expenditures for hardware, whereas on-prem ERP software typically requires a large upfront implementation investment but requires a lower annual maintenance cost.

-Rapid Deployment: Setting up a new ERP System on the Cloud
+Rapid Deployment: Setting Up a New ERP System on the Cloud

-Scalability: Cloud is easy to scale
+Scalability: Cloud is Easy to Scale

-With Cloud services, the vendor is responsible for purchasing and maintaining hardware.
-In general, when you need more space, you can simply purchase additional server space from your provider instead of buying additional hardware.
+With cloud services, the vendor is responsible for purchasing and maintaining hardware.
+In general, when you need more space you can simply purchase additional server space from your provider instead of buying additional hardware.
 This means if you acquire another business or undergo significant growth, it’s much more seamless to scale.
 Using cloud services also often means that it’s much easier to integrate “bolt-on applications” without having to go through a full implementation process.

 In addition to these core benefits, there are a number of cloud options on the marketplace which makes it easy to choose one that’s the right fit for you.
 Baskin-Robbins co-founder Irv Robbins once said, of his company’s famous 31 flavors, “Not everyone likes all our flavors, but each flavor is someone’s favorite.”
 While there probably aren’t quite 31 options when considering cloud solutions, there are certainly several, each of which might be the right fit for a specific type of company.

 Public Cloud Options

-When most people think of Cloud, they tend to think about the public Cloud used by applications like Dropbox or Google Drive.
-While this is certainly one common use of Cloud technology, it’s far from the only one—and differs quite a bit from how you may want to use it for your ERP software.
+When most people think of cloud, they tend to think about the public cloud used by applications like Dropbox or Google Drive.
+While this is certainly a common use of cloud technology, it’s far from the only one—and differs quite a bit from how you may want to use it for your ERP software.
 When we’re talking about public cloud solutions, everyone’s data is stored on the same remote servers, accessible via the cloud.
 Public cloud computing utilizes a “multi-tenant” system where you buy a “slice” of a server that is shared with other tenants.
 Usually, this comes with a lower flexibility for customization, as the server is fully hosted and managed by a third-party provider.
 Any updates or upgrades are automatic, translating to less time spent on maintenance.

 Private Cloud Options

 A private cloud solution, by comparison, is a “single-tenant” environment where the hardware, storage, and network are dedicated to a single client or company.
 This option is usually still fully hosted and managed by a third-party provider, so there are still the same limitations on customization.
 It also comes with automatic updates and includes upgrades.
 It’s more ideal for applications that need stronger data security, i.e. only your company will have data stored on that server.
 Think of it almost like the difference between taking public transportation and calling an Uber.
 When you take public transit, you get on where they tell you, have limited options, and share the ride with many other people.
 When you call an Uber, you’re still using someone else’s private vehicle, but you get picked up and dropped off at destinations of your choice; the ride is tailored to where you want to go.

 Hybrid Cloud Solutions

 A hybrid cloud solution usually incorporates a mix of on-premise, public, and/or private cloud options.
 For example, you might decide to keep your most confidential data on your servers located on premises, but use cloud applications for other ancillary data.
 The Hybrid option offers the flexibility to deploy new apps quickly, at a lower cost point, while still allowing you to keep specific data more secure.
 It’s likely the most flexible option and offers both the rapid deployment and scalability benefits of the cloud, but you’ll need to determine the right mix for you before you can evaluate cost.

 The Additional Flavors of Cloud Service